jp7677/hide-tray-icons/README.md

 Copy the `hideTrayIcons@jp7677` folder to `~/.local/share/gnome-shell/extensions`.
 The `intall.sh` script is doing exactly this.

+## Notes

+This extension will surely conflict with other tray-icons extensions.
+This extension does the job for hiding the Wine Task Tray, though using this extension might not be the best way to achieve this, there is proobably a more simple or more elegant way for doing so.

 ## Credits

 This extension was inspired and based on <https://github.com/MartinPL/Tray-Icons-Reloaded>